belayfitsum/project_DevOps/README.md

 │ error ec2imds: getToken, http response error StatusCode: 400, request to │ EC2 IMDS failed
 │
+Solution:
+Read the failure throughly.
+Failures mainly happen due to the Github role in AWS having no privillages on deploying some resources.
+The only way is to add the specific policy from AWS to the github role.

 NOTE:

-my ec2 ssh public key is added to github SSH to be able to clone it.
+my ec2 ssh public key is added to github to be able to clone it.
 Steps
+- generate ssh from the ec2 and add it to Github <<<detai steps later>>>
+|ssh-keygen -t rsa > copy the public key >
+|github >settings >SSH and GPG keys > paste the public key

-- generate ssh from the ec2 and add it to Github <<<detai steps later>>> ssh-keygen -t rsa it's only after adding pub key to github that it has privillages to ssh into ec2 using the github actions But what is the point of pm2 restarting the API ? shouldn't the CICD handle that?
+It's only after adding pub key to github that it has privillages to ssh into ec2 using the github actions < concepts of passwordless SSH>
+But what is the point of pm2 restarting the API ? shouldn't the CICD handle that?

 - OpenIdConnect(OICD)

 github actions used a role designated from AWS IDP to deploy resources on aws cloud.
 OpenID Connect (OIDC) allows your GitHub Actions workflows to access resources in Amazon Web Services (AWS), without needing to store the AWS credentials as long-lived GitHub secrets. https://docs.github.com/en/actions/security-for-github-actions/security-hardening-your-deployments/configuring-openid-connect-in-amazon-web-services

-THe cicd action will definately fail on many occurences.
-Mainly the Github actions having no privillages on deploying some resources.
-The only way is to add the specific policy from AWS to the github role.

 S3
 s3 backend for terraform must be created before hand or within the terraform initialization.